 A wine cooler is a highly convenient appliance that’s function is to create the most ideal conditions for the storage of wine.
 These coolers work a lot harder than your typical refrigerator as they have to maintain a constant temperature in order to chill the wine correctly.
 Due to this, the majority of wine coolers are liable to emitting some level of noise.

-The amount of sound generated by your wine cooler will depend on a variety of factors but ultimately it will come down to the quality of its construction.
+The amount of sound generated by your wine cooler will depend on a variety of factors like whether it's a built in wine cooler or freestanding but ultimately it will come down to the quality of its construction.
 Wine coolers that are made of low-grade components are far more likely to give off noise than the more advanced, expensive models that come with A grade energy classifications.
 Whilst many people might not have an issue with some background noise, others will find it both distracting and disruptive.

 Here, we will look at a few of the main causes of wine cooler noise and take you through a few of the ways that you can try to combat and even solve the issue.